 Speak Up for Down Syndrome

-We have five speech-language pathologists specifically trained to help those with Down syndrome achieve speech clarity, language acquisition and use, oral-motor and feeding as well as cognitive/memory/executive functioning skills.
+We have five speech-language pathologists specifically trained to help those with Down syndrome achieve speech clarity through improved voice, resonance, fluency, language use, oral-motor, and feeding delays and disorders as well as cognition/memory/executive functioning skills, and more.
 We are guided by evidence-based practices, parent and professional input, and clinical experience as suggested by the top professionals in Down syndrome research and practice.

 Our speech pathologists specialize in speech, language and feeding skills for those with Down syndrome.
 We treat infants to adults in a variety of settings to optimize time, cost and evidence-based practices.

 We focus on how speech enhances communication at all ages and stages of development by going beyond articulation of sounds and words to address the unique qualities of speech and language of those with Trisomy 21.
 Individual strengths are used to help relative weaknesses in areas such as interpersonal communication, accessing knowledge, short-term verbal memory and speech clarity.